nathanchance/hugo-files/content/projects.md

 # Other interesting personal repos

-* [My scripts](https://github.com/nathanchance/scripts) and [dotfiles](https://github.com/nathanchance/dotfiles): The scripts I use for my workflow and personal configuration files, focusing on increasing productivity by decreasing manual intervention needed to doing repetitive tasks.
+* [My scripts](https://github.com/nathanchance/scripts): The scripts I use for my workflow and personal configuration files, focusing on increasing productivity by decreasing manual intervention needed to doing repetitive tasks.

 * [android-kernel-clang](https://github.com/nathanchance/android-kernel-clang): Collected the core Clang patchset for Android kernels from the Pixel 2 and Chromium kernel repositories, supplementing them with fixes for warnings from out of tree code.

 * [build-tools-gcc](https://github.com/nathanchance/build-tools-gcc): A script to build a GCC cross compiler for arm/arm64.

-# Open source organizations I belong to
+# Other open source contributions

 * [android-linux-stable](https://github.com/android-linux-stable): Several Android kernel trees with the latest stable tags from [kernel.org](https://www.kernel.org) merged into them, along with conflict resolution notes and a how-to process for other developers and information for users to understand the process.
 Testing includes merging into my own Flash Kernel repositories linked above and building with all of the relevant defconfigs/compilers.
-I report results back to the stable tree maintainers, receiving praise for my efforts on a couple occasions ([1](https://lore.kernel.org/lkml/20171117083016.GA20306@kroah.com/) and [2](https://lore.kernel.org/lkml/20180805140301.GA17056@kroah.com/)).
-Recently, I streamlined the maintenance of these repos into [a script](https://github.com/nathanchance/scripts/blob/master/server/als).
+I report results back to the stable tree maintainers, receiving praise for my efforts on a couple occasions ([one](https://lore.kernel.org/lkml/20171117083016.GA20306@kroah.com/) and [two](https://lore.kernel.org/lkml/20180805140301.GA17056@kroah.com/)).
+I streamlined the maintenance of these repos into [a script](https://github.com/nathanchance/scripts/blob/master/workstation/als).

-* [Substratum](https://github.com/substratum): An app to compile theming overlays for Sony's Overlay Manager Service (OMS).
-I am responsible for [our code review](https://substratum.review]) and [our documentation](https://github.com/substratum/documentation).

-* [Dirty Unicorns](https://github.com/DirtyUnicorns): An aftermarket Android ROM.
-I am responsible for helping with testing and picking in features, along with fixing issues.

-# Other open source contributions

 * [kernel/common](https://android-review.googlesource.com/q/project:kernel/common+author:natechancellor%2540gmail.com): Google's common Android kernel.

 * [sonyxperiadev/kernel](https://github.com/sonyxperiadev/kernel/pulls?q=author%3Anathanchance): The Linux kernel used for [Sony's Open Devices program](https://developer.sony.com/develop/open-devices/).

-* [AnyKernel2](https://github.com/osm0sis/AnyKernel2/commits/master?author=nathanchance): A kernel flashing utility for TWRP, responsible for unpacking the boot image, applying any requested ramdisk changes, repacking the files, and flashing them to the boot image partition.
+* [AnyKernel3](https://github.com/osm0sis/AnyKernel3/commits/master?author=nathanchance): A kernel flashing utility for TWRP, responsible for unpacking the boot image, applying any requested ramdisk changes, repacking the files, and flashing them to the boot image partition.